apinf/docs/docs/organization/minutes/2017-03-06-Sprint38-Planning-Meeting-Meetings.md

 * 2160 - If a regular expression fails, inform user about the reason
 * 1303 - Catalogue sorting doesn't follow i18n recommendations - Manzapanza -
 * 2187 - Create user documentation for administrator
+* 2162 - Check how to get data about API key from Elastic - Brylie - 2
+* 1957 - Automatic changelog - Ilya - 2
+* 2184 - Normalize ApiMetadata and Organizations collections - Dasha -